UW-Madison-DSI/pixi-docker-chtc/examples/hello_pytorch/htcondor/apptainer/README.md

-# Running the Hello PyTorch example on CHTC GPUs with Apptainer `pixi-pack`
+# Running the Hello PyTorch example on CHTC GPUs with Apptainer

 This example contains the files: